CharlesScoville/MoodLamp/readme.rst

 **WARNING!!
 As of -Q1 2017-, this is very much a “pre-alpha” or “WIP” (Work In Progress).
 This repository's contents should not be used as-is in any project for any reason at this time.
 In short, it's not close to done yet.**

+**WARNING 2.0 !!
+As of -Q2 2024-, this is very much abandon.
+Mostly, I've moved on from the PIC and Microchip parts in general.
+This repository's contents should still not be used as-is in any project for any reason at this time.
+In short, it will never be complete.**

 Synopsis
 ---------------------
 An RGB mood lamp creates soothing, beautiful soft light of endless colors.
 The light output gradually fades from one color to the next, creating a comfortable lighting experience.
 It achieves an endless range of colors and shades by using a semi opaque optical “diffuser” to mix varying amounts of RGB (Red, Green, and Blue) light together.
 Adding all this together gives rise to the name “RGB mood lamp.”